Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/README.md

    ```
    ComplexityPenalty = # Leaves x regularization
    ```
+ - Default: 0.05

 **depth_budget**
 - Values: Integers >= 1
 - Description: Used to set the maximum tree depth for solutions, counting a tree with just the root node as depth 1.
 0 means unlimited.
+- Default: 0

+**reference_LB**
+ - Values: true or false
+ - Description: Enables using a vector of misclassifications from another (reference) model to lower bound our own misclassifications
+ - Default: false

+**path_to_labels**
+- Values: String representing a path to a file.
+- Description: This file must be a single-column csv representing a class prediction for each training observation (in the same order as for the training data, using the same class labels as for the training data, and predicting each class present in the training set at least once across all training points).
+Typically this csv is obtained by fitting a [gradient boosted decision tree](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) model on the training data, and saving its training set predictions as a csv file.
+- Example for a dataset with classes 1 and 0:
+     ```
+     predicted_class
+     0
+     1
+     1
+     1
+     0
+     ```
+- Default: Emptry string

+**time_limit**
+ - Values: Decimal greater than or equal to 0
+ - Description: A time limit upon which the algorithm will terminate.
+If the time limit is reached, the algorithm will terminate with an error.
+ - Special Cases: When set to 0, no time limit is imposed.
+ - Default: 0

+## More parameters
+### Flag

+**balance**
+ - Values: true or false
+ - Description: Enables overriding the sample importance by equalizing the importance of each present class
+ - Default: false

+**cancellation**
+ - Values: true or false
+ - Description: Enables propagate up the dependency graph of task cancellations
+ - Default: true

+**look_ahead**
+ - Values: true or false
+ - Description: Enables the one-step look-ahead bound implemented via scopes
+ - Default: true

+**similar_support**
+ - Values: true or false
+ - Description: Enables the similar support bound imeplemented via the distance index
+ - Default: true

+**feature_exchange**
+ - Values: true or false
+ - Description: Enables pruning of pairs of features using subset comparison
+ - Default: false

+**continuous_feature_exchange**
+ - Values: true or false
+ - Description: Enables pruning of pairs continuous of feature thresholds using subset comparison
+ - Default: false

+**feature_transform**
+ - Values: true or false
+ - Description: Enables the equivalence discovery through simple feature transformations
+ - Default: true

+**rule_list**
+ - Values: true or false
+ - Description: Enables rule-list constraints on models
+ - Default: false

+**non_binary**
+ - Values: true or false
+ - Description: Enables non-binary encoding
+ - Default: false

+**diagnostics**
+ - Values: true or false
+ - Description: Enables printing of diagnostic trace when an error is encountered to standard output
+ - Default: false

+**verbose**
+ - Values: true or false
+ - Description: Enables printing of configuration, progress, and results to standard output
+ - Default: false

+### Tuners

 **uncertainty_tolerance**
  - Values: Decimal within range [0,1]
  - Description: Used to allow early termination of the algorithm.
 Any models produced as a result are guaranteed to score within the lowerbound and upperbound at the time of termination.
 However, the algorithm does not guarantee that the optimal model is within the produced model unless the uncertainty value has reached 0.
+ - Default: 0.0

+**upperbound**
  - Values: Decimal within range [0,1]
  - Description: Used to limit the risk of model search space.
 This can be used to ensure that no models are produced if even the optimal model exceeds a desired maximum risk.
 This also accelerates learning if the upperbound is taken from the risk of a nearly optimal model.
+ - Special Cases: When set to 0, the bound is not activated.
+ - Default: 0.0

 ### Limits

-**path_to_labels**
-- Values: String
-- Description: If reference_LB is true, gives file path to the labels from the reference model.
-Otherwise, not used; if reference lb is true, configure instantiates the Reference class with the appropriate labels.

 **model_limit**
  - Values: Decimal greater than or equal to 0
  - Description: The maximum number of models that will be extracted into the output.
  - Special Cases: When set to 0, no output is produced.
+ - Default: 1

 **precision_limit**
  - Values: Decimal greater than or equal to 0
  - Description: The maximum number of significant figures considered when converting ordinal features into binary features.
  - Special Cases: When set to 0, no limit is imposed.
+ - Default: 0

 **stack_limit**
  - Values: Decimal greater than or equal to 0
  - Description: The maximum number of bytes considered for use when allocating local buffers for worker threads.
  - Special Cases: When set to 0, all local buffers will be allocated from the heap.

-**tile_limit**
- - Values: Decimal greater than or equal to 0
- - Description: The maximum number of bits used for the finding tile-equivalence
- - Special Cases: When set to 0, no tiling is performed.

-**time_limit**
- - Values: Decimal greater than or equal to 0
+ - Default: 0
- - Description: A time limit upon which the algorithm will terminate.
-If the time limit is reached, the algorithm will terminate with an error.
- - Special Cases: When set to 0, no time limit is imposed.

 **worker_limit**
  - Values: Decimal greater than or equal to 1
  - Description: The maximum number of threads allocated to executing th algorithm.
  - Special Cases: When set to 0, a single thread is created for each core detected on the machine.
+ - Default: 1

 ### Files